osxmidi/LinVst-X/README.md

 Plugins running in one process are not sandboxed, so if one plugin crashes then the whole lot might crash.

+LinVst-X is not recommended for use with Bitwig.

 It's best to use plugins that already run with LinVst and/or use TestVst to test how a plugin might run under Wine.

 LinVst-X usage is basically the same as LinVst except that the file to be renamed to the vst dll name is linvstx.so (rather than linvst.so for LinVst).